Better Breastfeeding

 Navigated scope expansion while staying in budget.

-A simple feature became more complex, and the team had to pivot.
-I had to spend extra time re-iterating what was scoped as a simple feature.
+A simple feature became more complex and the team had to pivot.
+I had to spend extra time re-iterating what was originally scoped as a simple feature.

 Stakeholders became less available while they were working on the video library which meant longer periods of time without showing work.
 This required us to be more confident in the decision making.
-We mostly succeeded but had some small changes that needed to be made.
+We mostly succeeded, but there were some small changes that had to be implemented.

 There was no user research budget for this stage, so had to do internal testing.
 The experience is pretty simple so we felt confident a user can navigate around easily.

-Showed end-to-end journey using wireframes to gain feedback from stakeholders quickly.
+Showed the end-to-end user journey using wireframes to gain feedback from stakeholders quickly.
 Easy to pivot when not spending precious resources on noodling.

 Creating tickets for each feature helped the design team stay organized with who was doing what.
 The challenge with remote working is staying updated with progress of the project, so tracking each features from flow > wireframe > UI was key.